Partner Sites

 That’s not to say you and all your classmates will go on to become presidential material.
 But with the right professorial guidance and hard work, there’s nothing to say you can’t emulate the 44th president of the United States wherever you work.

 This article was originally published in 2009 and written by Kirti Dhingra.
-The article was updated October 2024 with new content.
+The article was updated October 2024 with new information and quotes.

 The main image for this article is used under this license.